William Grey (bishop of Ely)

 William Grey (died 1478) was a medieval English churchman, academic, and Lord High Treasurer.
 He served as Chancellor of Oxford University and as Bishop of Ely.

 Family

-Grey was the son of Sir Thomas Grey, one of the conspirators in the Southampton Plot, and Alice Neville, the daughter of Ralph Neville, 1st Earl of Westmorland, by his first wife Margaret (d.1396), daughter of Hugh de Stafford, 2nd Earl of Stafford.
+Grey was the son of Sir Thomas Grey, one of the conspirators in the Southampton Plot, and Alice Neville, the daughter of Ralph Neville, 1st Earl of Westmorland, by his first wife Margaret (d.1396), daughter of Hugh Stafford, 2nd Earl of Stafford.

 He had three brothers, and four or five sisters, including: